-Too often, discussions about the federal tax code are clouded and confused because they focus on only one part of our federal tax system — usually the individual income tax — and ignore the fact that Americans pay many other taxes.
+Too often, discussions about the federal tax code are clouded and confused because they focus on only one part of our federal tax system — and ignore the fact that Americans pay many other taxes.
 Viewed in aggregate, our tax system is generally progressive, with higher-income taxpayers paying a larger share of their income in taxes.
 However, taxpayers at different ends of the income distribution pay different types of taxes.
 For low-income Americans, the payroll tax is the dominant tax; for high-income Americans, individual and corporate income taxes are important parts of their effective tax rate.

 Peter G. Peterson Foundation Chart Pack: